webbiscuit/rusty-openai/readme.md

 - Set OPENAI_API_KEY to your OpenAI API key (you can use a .env file)
 - `just generate-api`
 - `just run`

+## TODO
+WIP - the generated API doesn't quite work, it looks like OneOf is not yet supported by the Rust generator